 The liability shift is all in the name of reducing fraud, which is obviously a good thing.
 For both buyers and sellers, chip cards are a much more secure form of payment than magnetic-stripe cards.
 But understandably, big changes like this can be anxiety-provoking.
 Especially changes that involve the word “liability” as it relates to fraud.

 But rest easy.
-It’s easy to get EMV-compliant with the Square contactless and chip reader.
-It retails for just $49 (other solutions can cost hundreds of dollars) and plugs right into the device you already have.
+It’s easy to get EMV-compliant with the Square reader for contactless and chip, which plugs right into the device you already have.

 Aside from bringing you the latest and greatest in secure payment technologies, we’re also here to keep you knowledgeable.
 Just head to the New Payment Technologies section of this blog to get the lowdown on all things EMV and NFC (contactless payments), or sign up for our monthly newsletter, Town Square News.
 We want the switch to chip cards to be as painless as possible for businesses of all sizes, so you can get back to selling.